harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

   <img src="../../img/mamba-install1.png" alt="A screenshot of the miniforge repository's installation instructions" />
 </center>

-On Mac and Linux machines (the [Harvard cluster runs a version of Linux](https://www.rc.fas.harvard.edu/about/cluster-architecture/)), you'll want to open your Terminal or login to the server to type the download and install commands.
+On Mac and Linux machines (the [Harvard cluster runs a version of Linux :octicons-link-external-24:](https://www.rc.fas.harvard.edu/about/cluster-architecture/){:target="_blank"}), you'll want to open your Terminal or login to the server to type the download and install commands.

 #### Download the installation script